U.S. flag

 About

-The Boundary and Annexation Survey (BAS) provides tribal, state, and local governments an opportunity to review the Census Bureau’s legal boundary data to ensure the Census Bureau has the correct boundary, name, and status information.
-BAS also allows participants to review and provide updates to census designated places.
-Maintaining correct boundaries helps ensure that the Census Bureau assigns the appropriate housing and population counts to each government.
+The Boundary and Annexation Survey (BAS) provides eligible governments, which include tribal, state, and general-purpose local governments, an opportunity to review the Census Bureau’s legal boundary data to confirm the Census Bureau has the correct boundary, name, and status information.
+BAS also allows participants to review and provide updates to census designated places (CDPs) and linear features.
+Maintaining correct boundaries helps make sure that the Census Bureau assigns the appropriate housing and population counts to each government.
 Title 13, Section 6, United States Code authorizes this survey.

-The federal government allocates more than $2.3 trillion in federal funds annually for health, welfare, infrastructure, education, and other federal programs and services.
-Maintaining correct boundaries helps ensure that the Census Bureau assigns the appropriate housing and population counts to each government so that governments receive funds appropriately and have the best data available for decision-making.
+The federal government allocates more than $2.8 trillion in federal funds annually for health, welfare, infrastructure, education, and other federal programs and services.
+Maintaining correct boundaries helps make sure that the Census Bureau assigns the appropriate housing and population counts to each government so that governments receive funds appropriately and have the best data available for decision-making.

 Related Information